-The costs of payroll support are included in the Human Resources Recharge.
-Paragraph 3.9.4.3 of the Code exempts local authorities from the key management personnel disclosure requirements of IAS 24, on the basis that the disclosure requirements for officer remuneration and members' allowances detailed in section 3.4 of the Code (which are derived from the requirements of Regulation 7(2) - (4) of the Accounts and Audit (England) Regulations 2011) satisfy the key management personnel disclosure requirements of paragraph 16 of IAS 24.
+Paragraph 3.9.4.3 of the Code exempts local authorities from the key management personnel disclosure requirements of IAS 24, on the basis that the disclosure requirements for officer remuneration and members' allowances detailed in section 3.4 of the Code (which are derived from the requirements of Regulation 7(2)-(4) of the Accounts and Audit (England) Regulations 2011) satisfy the key management personnel disclosure requirements of paragraph 16 of IAS 24.
 This applies in equal measure to the London Borough of Barnet Pension Fund.

-16. Actuarial Valuation
+17. Actuarial Valuation

-Barnett Waddingham LLP undertook a formal actuarial valuation of the fund as at 31 March 2013, in accordance with the Local Government Superannuation Regulations 1986.
+Barnett Waddingham LLP undertook the last formal triennial actuarial valuation of the fund as at 31 March 2013, in accordance with the Local Government Superannuation Regulations 1986.
 The actuarial valuation calculates the contribution rate payable by Authority, as an employer, to meet the Administering Authority's funding objectives.
-The actuarial method used by the Actuary is known as the "projected unit credit method".